2007 Cricket World Cup Group B: Bangladesh vs Srilankanka

-20th Match: India v Sri Lanka, 23 March
+India vs Sri Lanka

 Four years after losing the 2003 World Cup final, India were all but eliminated from the World Cup, now relying on Bermuda to beat Bangladesh in order to qualify for the Super Eights, causing "financial disasters" for the Indian TV channels who had bought broadcasting rights at large prices.
 Sri Lanka, meanwhile, went through to the second stage unbeaten, after newcomers to the team Upul Tharanga and Chamara Silva both struck half-centuries and Muttiah Muralitharan took three wickets, including wicket-keeper MS Dhoni for a duck.

 The first innings was described as a "cat-and-mouse battle" by Cricinfo reporter Siddhartha Vaidyanathan.
 Zaheer Khan started off with a wide, but also had Sanath Jayasuriya caught behind in his opening spell, striking at the end of the seventh over, and also had Tharanga in trouble with in-cutters.
 Tharanga, however, batted through nearly two thirds of the match for his 64, and none of the bowlers managed to keep the run rate below four as Sri Lanka made it to 254 for six, despite India's bowlers putting in a performance described as "impressive" (Cricinfo), "giv[ing] the Sri Lankans a huge scare" (Indian Express).
 Russel Arnold and Chaminda Vaas hit 38 off the final 23 balls, with five fours and a six.

 For Sri Lanka, Chaminda Vaas struck twice within eleven overs, taking a return catch off Robin Uthappa and having Sourav Ganguly caught for a 23-ball seven.
 Sachin Tendulkar followed in the next over, bowled by Dilhara Fernando for his second duck of the tournament, but Virender Sehwag and Rahul Dravid made it through the next ten overs, before the "turning point" arrived, again according to Cricinfo.
 Muttiah Muralitharan had Sehwag caught at first slip in his third over; the next six overs yielded only 14 runs and two more wickets, after Dhoni went lbw to Muralitharan, and India needed 141 runs off 22 overs.
 Despite double-digit scores from Ajit Agarkar, Harbhajan Singh and Munaf Patel, they were bowled out for 185.

-24th Match: Bangladesh v Bermuda, 25 March
+Bangladesh vs Bermuda

 Bangladesh advanced to the Super Eights after defeating Bermuda in this heavily rain-affected match, thus sending India home after the group stages.
 Bermuda opened the batting after rain had reduced the game to 41 overs per side.
 Four more interruptions followed, as the game was eventually cut to 21 overs a side with Bermuda at 45 for four.

 Set 96 to win after hitting from Dean Minors and Lionel Cann and a slight Duckworth–Lewis adjustment, Bangladesh fell to 37 for three after three wickets from Saleem Mukuddem, but Shakib Al Hasan went unbeaten for his second match running against Bermuda, making 26 not out and a partnership of 59 for the fourth wicket with Mohammad Ashraful.
 Extras made up almost a quarter of the total, with Kevin Hurdle conceding seven wides in his four overs.